balbasty/computational-anatomy-notes/spatial-energies.md

 <figcaption><b>Figure 12.</b> Random samples obtained with an increasing penalty on zooms.</figcaption>
 </figure>

+This term penalises a very particular feature, the volume, without promoting smoothness.
+Images generated from this distribution can be compared to [Rubik's cubes](https://en.wikipedia.org/wiki/Rubik%27s_cube): they can be sheared at will but the volume of the cube is always preserved.

 ### Linear-Elastic

 Obviously, it doesn't make sense using each component separately.
 Here are samples generated from the combined linear-elastic distribution: